tuftsdatalab/intro-python/index.md

 If you have Anaconda installed, follow the instructions below to launch a locally hosted JupyterLab environment.

-1. Click on the [**Download Notebook**](https://cdn.jsdelivr.net/gh/tuftsdatalab/intro-python/intro-python.ipynb) button above to download the workshop notebook.
-It is reccomended you create a designated folder for this workshop and move the notebook there.
+1. Click on the [**Download Notebook**](https://cdn.jsdelivr.net/gh/tuftsdatalab/intro-python@master/intro-python.ipynb) button above to download the workshop notebook.
+It is recommended you create a designated folder for this workshop and move the notebook there.
 2. Launch JupyterLab either from the **command line** or via **Anaconda Navigator**.
     - From the **command line**:
         1. Launch **Terminal** (*macOS/Linux*) or the **Anaconda PowerShell Prompt** (*Windows*).